suffolklibraries/lgc/content/collections/events/folk-night-13-11.md

     content:
       -
         type: text
-        text: "Bring your own materials and meet like-minded creatives to The Bank's weekly art group."
+        text: "Bring your own instruments and take part or enjoy listening.
+All standards welcome and encouraged.\_" -
-  -
     type: paragraph
     attrs: